sachinmani/AmbientDbContext/README.md

 Though this is good, but I personally try to avoid nesting dbContextScope

 Still lot more documentation to come.
 Please get back to me if you have any issues or doubts on any API.
+I am currently working on some more features to this utility after which there would be an official 1.0 version of this utility.
+This utility still works and has all that is needed to get job done but just lacking documentation.
+Promise would soon put more documentation with examples.

 What is coming up